-The suspension of this generation of the GT3 is very similar to the street Carrera with few exceptions.
+The suspension of the 997.1 generation of the GT3 is very similar to the street Carrera with a few exceptions.
 We’ll note differences below.

 Just like the regular 997 Carrera, the GT3 sports a MacPherson type strut with a single lower control arm and caster arm.
 Porsche has been using Macpherson strut front suspension since the inception of 911s in 1965.
 It’s a simple, lightweight system that’s proven to work well on the front of the 911 series.